 - To develop understanding of biology, chemistry and physics through different types of scientific enquiry, as well as developing knowledge and skills.

 In ensuring high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout the whole school.
-Working scientifically skills are embedded throughout lessons to ensure they continue to be developed throughout pupils' entire time at the school.
+Working scientifically skills are embedded throughout lessons, to ensure they continue to be developed throughout pupils' entire time at the school.
+A progressive whole school vocabulary document allows children to develop their scientific language.

 Although Science is taught as a stand-alone subject, where possible, the Science curriculum is linked to each class project to encourage deeper connections.
 The curriculum coverage is taught in a progressive and purposeful manner, with teachers using prior knowledge, and end of unit assessment for learning to make judgements on how pupils are progressing.
 To develop science capital, pupils across Years 1 – 6 learn about key scientists of the past and present (and of different genders and races), to understand the role of scientists: why they are important both now and in the future.